rodolfodpk/go-crablet/README.md

 // 4.
 Ensuring consistent reads up to a known position
 ```

-The key difference between `ReadState` and `ReadStateUpTo` is that `ReadStateUpTo` allows you to limit the event stream to a specific position.
+The key difference between `ProjectState` and `ProjectStateUpTo` is that `ProjectStateUpTo` allows you to limit the event stream to a specific position.
 This is particularly useful for:
 - Debugging: You can examine state at any point in the event stream
 - Replay: You can replay events up to a specific position
 - Versioning: You can build state for a specific version of your data